larpchronicles/rules/martialskills.md

 ## **Defenses**

-_<span style="text-decoration:underline;">Armor Training</span>_
+#### Armor Training

 This skill adds 5 points of maximum armor to the character for each time that this skill is purchased.
 Armor above certain thresholds must be properly phys-repped.
 This skill is not blocked by resting.

-_<span style="text-decoration:underline;">Block Projectile</span>_
+#### Block Projectile

 This skill requires either the Shield skill and a shield to be in the character’s hand or the Unarmed Combat skill.
 The Block Projectile skill allows the character to Resist Physical once for each time that this skill is purchased against physical projectiles such as arrows and thrown weapons used under the Ranged Weapons skill.
 This skill is expended on use.
-This is a RESIST effect. \
+This is a RESIST effect.
 Call: “Resist”

 Requires the Unarmed Combat or Shield skill.

-_<span style="text-decoration:underline;">Dodge</span>_
+#### Dodge

 This skill allows the character to Resist Physical, Spell or Toxin once for each time that this skill is purchased.
 The character may choose which type of resist to use at the time of use.
 This skill is expended on use.
 This is a RESIST effect.